PaulEekhof/Portfolio/README.md

 - ⚡ Real-time AI chat responses

 ### Includes
+  - 📱 **Flutter App**
-  - Full Flutter application with chat fuctionality.
+    - Full Flutter application with chat functionality.
+  - 🖥️ **Backend**
     - Backend server

 ### How It Works
 Make sure you have Ollama installed and the same model as in the server.py.
 You can change the model if you like.
-Just pull it on Ollama and change the nessecairy flutter and python files.
+Just pull it on Ollama and change the necessary flutter and python files.

-  - Run the model on Ollama
+  - 🚀 Run the model on Ollama
-  - Open the server
+  - 🌐 Open the server
-  - Run the Flutter appliction to chat and interact with the model.
+  - 📱 Run the Flutter application to chat and interact with the model.

 # ---- Flutter ----